bozhinov/Mod_mongodb-for-RainTpl3/README.md

 Here is the full change log:

 - Removed option for multiple template folders
 - Simplified config (see examples for usage)
 - Removed option for extra tags
 - Removed autoload, replaced with simple class include
+- The parser code was somewhat reorganized

-- Cache is stored in MongoDb
+- Cache is stored in MongoDb GridFS
- GridFS
 - Added 'production' option in case all templates are already in cache
+- In case the 'production' is enabled, all all Syntax exceptions will terminate the script
 - Using templates from subfolders of the templates folder is accepted (see examples for usage)

 Downsides